Using Reports

 -

-Open the Edit the report set dialog and use the Active / Inactive toggle.
+Edit a report set and on the Report set page use the Active / Inactive toggle.

 You can activate or deactivate a single report set, multiple selected report sets, or all report sets from the table displaying all report sets: